 Each one of us has a unique story along with having various other details about our personal lives that we have a choice to disclose.
 Depending on our personalities and preferences some of us are more transparent naturally in sharing with others.
-I am for the most part an open person, but I have learned that even in openness that we should guard our hearts in protecting our stories in journey.
+I am for the most part an open person, but I have learned that even in openness that we should guard our hearts in protecting our stories in our journeys.

 I have a very dear friend that says in her words, ” I have a girlfriend spirit” in making others feel comfortable in sharing about themselves.
 She always asks me what new friend I’ve met from my playground adventures with the kids in connecting with another mother in having a good conversation.
 I don’t know about you, but depending on the moment I have experienced some small talks venture into therapy sessions, but who am I to judge.
 There are moments where we are more vulnerable which can easily allow us to spill our own tea, but I would warn you that we must make sure who we’re talking to in sipping all that we are brewing out of our mouths with discussions of our personal lives.
 It feel good to finally get our truths out in the moment, but we also don’t want to regret it later.